natemacfadden/homelab/README.md

 bash scripts/healthcheck.sh
 ```

-Auto-detects head vs worker, checks the services, dashboard/Prometheus ports, and
+Auto-detects head, linux worker, or macOS worker (launchd), checks the services,
-`ray status`, and exits non-zero if anything is down (usable from cron or CI).
+dashboard/Prometheus ports, and `ray status`, and exits non-zero if anything is
+down (usable from cron or CI).

+## Troubleshooting

+- **`Could not get lock ... unattended-upgr`** — Ubuntu's auto-updater holds the
+  apt lock.
+Wait for it to finish, then re-run; don't kill it (can corrupt dpkg).
+- **Workers offline after re-running `setup_head.sh`** — restarting the head
+  resets Ray, so workers drop and reconnect on their own over a minute or two.
+  Normal.
+Nudge a straggler with `sudo systemctl restart ray-worker`.
+- **`No homelab services found`** — setup hasn't finished on that box, or you ran
+  the check mid-reinstall before the service came up.
+Re-check once setup is done.
+- **`deploy.sh --check` vs plain `deploy.sh`** — `--check` only runs the
+  healthcheck already on each box (no code push); plain deploy rsyncs the current
+  repo and re-runs setup.
+Push code changes with plain deploy, not `--check`.
+- **SSH `Permission denied (publickey)`** — the box is key-only and your key
+  isn't on it.
+Add it with `ssh-copy-id` from a box that can still log in (or at
+  the console).
+Setup never disables passwords unless you set `SSH_KEY_ONLY=1`.
+- **SSH `Connection closed` (mac)** — Remote Login is off, or the login/key is
+  wrong.
+Turn on Remote Login and connect as the mac's actual account.

 ## URLs